-- 7.7.10 An adjustment to the scale of the contribution is proposed as costs associated with the implementation, management and monitoring of the sites has proven to be significantly higher than was anticipated when the local plan policy was first implemented.
-Justification for the proposed increase in contributions is provided in South Humber Gateway Mitigation Contribution Justification Statement (2023). - 7.7.11 The Council has recognised that developers may consider an alternative approach; whilst the Policy allows for the possibility and includes wording to address all possible eventualities, in practice it would be very challenging to deliver.
+- 7.7.9 Draft Strategic Policy 12 Habitat Mitigation South Humber Bank does include a mechanism to recover costs from developers via contributions to support delivery of the mitigation and importantly support the future management of the habitat provided. - 7.7.10 An adjustment to the scale of the contribution is proposed as costs associated with the implementation, management and monitoring of the sites has proven to be significantly higher than was anticipated when the local plan policy was first implemented.
+Justification for the proposed increase in contributions is provided in South Humber Gateway Mitigation Contribution Justification Statement (2023).

+7.7.11 The Council has recognised that developers may consider an alternative approach; whilst the Policy allows for the possibility and includes wording to address all possible eventualities, in practice it would be very challenging to deliver.
 Participation in the scheme of strategic mitigation will be the preferred approach and is therefore recommended.